-All residents are welcome to apply for one of the available plots for cultivation, although the plots are very popular and a waiting list may apply.
-Gardeners are asked to refrain from using chemical pesticides or fertilisers on their plot to comply with the garden's organic ethos.
+All residents are welcome to apply for one of the available plots for cultivation, although the plots are very popular and a waiting list applies.
+Gardeners are required to refrain from using chemical pesticides or fertilisers on their plot to comply with the garden's organic ethos.

-The garden hosts a straw-bale building, built by volunteers, where organic gardening courses are held regularly throughout the year.
+The garden hosts a straw-bale building, built by volunteers, where organic gardening courses are held annually.
 The courses include a broad range of topics including pest control, plant propagation, soil preparation, composting and companion planting.

 The building also has a composting toilet which operates along similar principles to home compost bins and requires no water for flushing.

 The garden is open to visitors on Thursdays from 9am to 11am.
 Working bees are organised for the second Saturday or Sunday of the month.
 The garden closes if the temperature is more than 35 degrees.

 For information about Fern Avenue contact Jill Skopal on on 8271 5430 or email firstname.lastname@example.org or Cecile Storrie by phoning 8274 1156 or by email at email@example.com.